-- In a bowl, mix 1 cup Panko breadcrumbs, 1 TBSP Dried Parsley or fresh, 6 crushed garlic, 4 Tbsp Olive Oil, and Salt and Pepper to taste.
+- In a bowl, mix 1 cup Panko breadcrumbs, 1 tablespoon Dried Parsley or fresh, 6 crushed garlic, 4 tablespoon Olive Oil, and Salt and Pepper to taste.
 It should make a paste.
 Add more olive oil if needed to get the right consistency.

 - Drain out the water from each artichoke one at a time and spread out the leaves.
 Take out some of the leaves from the center.
 Don't go too deep in the center.
 Enough to add some of the stuffing mixtures you made into the center and between the different layers of leaves.